 I have found that doing this simple exercise each year actually helps to keep my values top of mind on a daily basis.
 Furthermore, I have direct proof of how and why my writing and work connects with my most meaningful personal values.
 This type of reinforcement makes it easier for me to continue working when the work gets stressful and overwhelming.

-If you’re interested in writing about your own personal values, I put together a core values list with more than 50 common personal values.
+If you're interested in writing about your own personal values, I put together a core values list with more than 50 common examples of personal values.
 You are welcome to browse that list for inspiration when considering your own values.

 Whether you choose to conduct an integrity report like I do or keep a journal like the Stanford students, the science is pretty clear on the benefits.
 Writing about your personal values will make your life better and improve your ability to manage stressful events in your life.